bcit-lts/technical-operations-documentation/docs/developing/local-dev.md

 We use [Docker](https://docs.docker.com/get-started/)[^1] to:

-- run local dev environments using the `docker compose` command
+- run local development environments using `docker compose`
 - build development images
-- run tests and other container commands
+- run tests and other containerized commands
 - scan images for vulnerabilities

-Docker makes it easy to develop containerized apps by providing a tool stack that builds and runs images on various platforms.
-Building a containerized app is pretty easy!
-Usually all you have to do is look for a good base image in [Docker Hub](https://hub.docker.com/)[^2] and configure a `Dockerfile` to copy your code into the image.
+Docker simplifies containerized app development by providing a consistent toolchain for building and running images across platforms.
+In most cases, getting started is straightforward: choose a suitable base image from [Docker Hub](https://hub.docker.com/)[^2] and configure a `Dockerfile` that copies your code into the container.

 ## The `Dockerfile`

-The main configuration file for Docker images is the `Dockerfile`, a file that specifies how an app should be built.
-The `Dockerfile` is a sequence of commands that the build engine reads to create everything your app needs to run.
-The final output of the build is an `image` that can (generally) run on any machine.
+The primary configuration file for building images is the **Dockerfile**.
+It defines a step-by-step set of instructions that the build engine follows to create everything an app needs to run.
+The final output is a reusable image that can typically run on any compatible host.

 ``` yaml title="Example Dockerfile" hl_lines="6 10"
 #-- Build --#